 The parameters of interest are estimated using two sources of variation.
 The first is cross-country variation: while some countries are (say) in the GATT/WTO, others are outside the system.
-Comparing the two sets of observations provides an estimate of the effect of the GATT/WTO on trade.
-The second source of variation is time-series variation, since some countries that began the sample outside the GATT/WTO joined in mid-sample.
-In this case, comparing trade before and after accession provides an estimate of the GATT/WTO effect.
-When the data are pooled, both sources of variation are used.
-Restricting the estimation to a cross-section employs only cross-country variation, while adding a comprehensive set of country-pair specific "fixed effects" delivers the "within" estimator which uses only time-series variation.
-As my default below, I pool the data; but I use both other estimators to check the sensitivity of my results.
+Comparing the two sets of observations at a point in time provides a cross-sectional estimate of the effect on trade of belonging to the GATT/WTO (as opposed to not belonging).

+The second source of variation is time-series variation, since some countries joined the GATT/WTO during the sample.
+Adding a comprehensive set of country- or country-pair "fixed effects" provides a time-series estimate of the effect of joining the GATT/WTO.
+When the data are pooled across time and countries, both cross-sectional and time-series of variation are used; this is permissible if the effect of joining the GATT/WTO is the same as the effect of belonging to the GATT/WTO.
+As my default below, I pool the data; but I use both cross-sectional and fixed effects estimators to check the sensitivity of my results.